Nesterov acceleration in benignly non-convex landscapes: Main Contributions

 Finally, assume that for arbitrary $x, v\in\R^d$ we have

 with some $\eps \leq \sqrt{\mu/\eta}$.
 Then

 \end{restatable}

-The proof is a more complicated version of that of Theorem \ref{theorem continuous strongly convex} in which we control for difficulties stemming from the time-discrete setting.
-It can be found in Appendix \ref{appendix acceleration discrete}.
+The proof, given in Appendix \ref{appendix acceleration discrete}, builds on similar ideas as Theorem \ref{theorem continuous strongly convex}, with additional complications introduced by the discrete-time setting.
+We have to modify the usual Lyapunov sequence used for strongly convex functions.
+We treat the tangential and normal components of the velocity (i.e.\ $ P v_n$ and $ P^\bot v_n = (I- P)v_n$) separately, and carefully choose coefficients to ensure that the following Lyapunov sequence decays at each step,

 In Theorem \ref{theorem discrete}, we see more clearly than in Theorem \ref{theorem continuous strongly convex} why we talk of acceleration: While gradient descent would achieve a decay rate of $(1-\mu/L)^n$ with the commonly proposed step size $\eta=1/L$ in discrete time based on our assumptions, Nesterov's method achieves decay like $(1-\sqrt{\mu/L})^n$ with $\eta = 1/L$.
-If $\mu/L$ is close to zero, Nesterov's method converges much faster than gradient descent.
+Since $\mu/L\leq 1$, Nesterov's method converges much faster than gradient descent.

 \begin{remark} Note that the negative eigenvalues of the Hessian may be as large as $\sqrt{\mu/\eta}$ in Theorem \ref{theorem discrete}.
 If $\eta$ is chosen as large as $1/L$, this is a real restriction of the eigenvalues to the range $[-\sqrt{\mu L}, L]$.
 However, since the Hessian eigenvalues of an $L$-smooth function are in $[-L, L]$ a priori, there is no additional restriction if $\sqrt{\mu/\eta}\geq L$, i.e.\ if $\eta < \frac{\mu}{L^2}$.
 This corresponds to the continuous time guarantee of Theorem \ref{theorem continuous strongly convex}, which does not depend on the magnitude of the negative eigenvalues.